QBDev0ps/DevOps-Cloud-projects/Project11.md

 **2.** Install and Configure Ansible to act as a Jump Server/Bastion Host.

-**3.** Create a Simple Ansible Playbook to Automate Server Configuration.
+**3.** Begin Ansible Development, Set up an Inventory and Create a Simple Ansible Playbook to Automate Server Configuration.

 ### <br>Install and Set-up Jenkins on EC2 Instance<br/>